rgwood/Project-Santa-Cruz-Private-Preview/user-guides/general/troubleshooting_and_testing_tips.md

 1. Plug in the carrier board power cable and turn on the device.

-1. Connect to the devkit's Wi-Fi AP:
+1. If a Wi-Fi connection has not yet been set up through the [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md), connect to the devkit's Wi-Fi AP:

     1. SSID: scz-xxxx (where xxxx = the last four digits of the devkit's WiFi MAC address)
     1. password = santacruz